Michael-F-Bryan/rust-ffi-guide/book/setting_up.md

 $ ls target/debug/
 build  deps  examples  incremental  libclient.d  libclient.so  native
 ```

+> **Note:** You don't *technically* need to make a dynamic library (`cdylib`)
+> for your Rust code to be callable from other languages.
+You can always use
+> static linking with a `staticlib`, however that can be a bit more annoying to
+> set up because you need to remember to link in a bunch of other things that
+> the Rust standard library uses (mainly `libc` and the C runtime).
+>
+> With a dynamic library all the work for dependency resolution is handled by
+> the [loader] when your program gets loaded into memory on startup.
+Meaning
+> things should *Just Work*.

 Now we know the Rust compiles natively with `cargo`, we need to hook it up to
 `cmake`.
 We do this by writing a `CMakeLists.txt` in the `client/` directory.